Nkem Ezurike

 Nkemjika Natalie Ezurike (born March 19, 1992) is a Canadian soccer player.
-She plays as a forward for the Canada women's national soccer team and Israeli club ASA Tel Aviv.
+She has played as a forward for the Canada women's national soccer team and Israeli club ASA Tel Aviv.

 Early life

 Ezurike was born in Halifax, Nova scotia, and attended Sackville High School in Lower Sackville.

 University of Michigan

 Ezurike attended the University of Michigan where she played for the Wolverines from 2010 to 2013.

 Club career

 In 2012 and 2013, she played with the Laval Comets in the USL W-League.

 Ezurike was selected eighth overall by the Boston Breakers in the 2014 NWSL College Draft and later signed with the team.

 On January 14, 2016 she signed with Vittsjö GIK in the Damallsvenskan.

 Ezurike signed with Mallbackens IF for the 2017 season.

 International career

 Ezurike made her debut for the Canada women's national soccer team in 2014.
 She was named to Canada's squad for the 2015 Pan American Games in Toronto.